-We examined the effect of various KCI, Sweet and Ethrel solutions given by foliar feeding on tomato growing.
+In 2019 we examined the effect of various KCl, Sweet and Ethrel solutions given by foliar feeding on tomato growing.
+It was the replicate our experiment in 2018.
 Potassium plays an important role in the coloring and sugar content of the berry.
 When properly supplied, potassium increases the sugar content of the fruit and makes the color more uniform [1, 2, 4].